heartybp/Portfolio/README.md

 Thank you for visiting my portfolio site!
 Feel free to explore and reach out with any feedback.

 ## License
-© 2024 [Hearty Parrenas].
+© 2024 Hearty Parrenas.
 All rights reserved.
-All work, unless otherwise stated, is my **original work**.
+All content and code, unless otherwise specified, are my **original creations**.